 ITEM / AREA ROUTINE INSPECTIONS FOR MAINTENANCE FREQUENCY Drains/pipes/pits Inspect surface access points to underground culverts, pipes as well as surface in the area of the access points.
 Particular attention should be paid to damage or blockage Monthly Inspect lining of open drains to determine any scour or damage requiring repair.
 In particular the connection points into batter drainages outlets to stormwater channels need to be investigated for evidence of scour.
 Monthly To be visually inspected after heavy rainfall events to ensure they are free of debris and litter.
-As required Batter drains Inspect batter drains for evidence of deterioration and scour.
-This inspection is required for both lined and unlined batter drains, including where the drain crosses benches.
-Monthly Inspect batter drains for debris and overgrown vegetation Monthly To be visually inspected after heavy rainfall events to ensure they are free of debris and litter As required Retention Dams Inspect dam lining for damage and general condition Monthly Inspect retention dams for damage or debris collection Monthly Trash screens (if installed) to be visually inspected after heavy rainfall events to ensure they are free of debris and litter Monthly Inlet / Outlets & Gabions Inspect for signs of deterioration (scouring / undercutting), blockage or damage Monthly Trash screens (if installed) to be visually inspected after heavy rainfall events to ensure they are free of debris and litter As required Overflow Weirs / Baffles & Shutters Inspect for signs of deterioration or damage Monthly
+As required Batter drains Inspect batter drains for deterioration and scours.
+This inspection is required for both lined and unlined batter drains, including where drains cross benches.
+Monthly Inspect batter drains for debris and overgrown vegetation Monthly To be visually inspected after heavy rainfall events to ensure they are free of debris and litter As required Retention/ Inspect dam lining for damage and general condition Monthly Sedimentation Dams Inspect dams for damage or debris collection Monthly Trash screens (if installed) to be visually inspected after heavy rainfall events to remain free of debris and litter Monthly Where automated (e.g.solar) pumps are installed, the functionality shall be regularly confirmed Weekly Inlet / Outlets & Gabions Inspect for signs of deterioration (scouring / undercutting), blockage or damage Monthly Trash screens (if installed) to be visually inspected after heavy rainfall events to remain free of debris and litter As required Overflow Weirs / Baffles & Shutters Inspect for signs of deterioration or damage Monthly